bright/new-www/content/blog/how-to-get-first-product-designer-job.md

 ## (Not really) long story short

-I guess my Product Design journey started with studying IT & Econometrics.
+I guess **my Product Design journey started with studying IT & Econometrics**.
 Although, at first I thought I would become a developer.
 And I was actually into it.
-I even got an internship in the IT department of this huge corporation.
-But it wasn’t a fit.
+I even got an internship in the IT department of this huge corporation. **But it wasn’t a fit**.
 I worked as an IT administrator, and while studying I thought it was a great opportunity, the closer to the graduation I got, the more I thought I couldn’t do that for the rest of my life.

-Then I came across the term “user experience design” and decided to dig deeper into it.
+**Then I came across the term “user experience design” and decided to dig deeper into it**.
 And let me tell you, once I decided to lean into it, I never looked back.
-I wrote a thesis on UX Design, then attended postgraduate studies on UX Design/Product Design at SWPS University, where I learnt from people who actually work in the field.
-Eventually I was hired as a Junior Product Designer @ Bright Inventions.
+I wrote a thesis on UX Design, then attended postgraduate studies on UX Design/Product Design at SWPS University, where I learnt from people who actually work in the field. **Eventually, I was hired as a Junior Product Designer @ [Bright Inventions](/)**.

 ## UX vs UI vs Product Design - what is all of that?

 Ah yes, the plethora of titles: UI Designer, UI/UX Designer, Product Designer, UI/UX Unicorn, Information Architect, UX Writer, Interaction Designer, UX Researcher, UX Developer, Motion Designer, Visual Designer, UX Strategist etc. The thing is you don’t need to worry about it now.
-Once you get to know the field and the whole design process, you’ll learn about the product specialisation and the misuse of said titles in the job descriptions.
-For now just learn to differentiate UI from UX and you'll be fine.
+Once you get to know the field and the whole design process, you’ll learn about the product specialisation and the misuse of said titles in the job descriptions. **For now, just learn to differentiate UI from UX and you'll be fine**.

 ## OK, so where should I start?